Milwaukee Convention & Visitors Bureau

 Milwaukee, WI 53203

-- View masterpieces at the Milwaukee Art Museum.
+- View the masterpieces inside the flying Milwaukee Art Museum on the lake.

-- Be hands-on at the Milwaukee Public Museum.
+- Go around the world and back millions of years at the Milwaukee Public Museum.

-- Catch a Brewer baseball game at Miller Park Stadium.
+- Catch a Brewer baseball game and watch the Racing Sausages at Miller Park stadium

 - Tune in to the world’s largest music festival at Summerfest, one of the city’s 50 year-round festivals